jovertical/laravel-react-admin/readme.md

 ### Add a virtual host

-A `webserver.conf.example` file is included to to help you configuring a _virtual host_ according to your host setup.
+A `webserver.conf.example` file is included to help you in configuring a _virtual host_ according to your host setup.
 It is better to just rename it to `webserver.conf` to avoid the file being included in your version control system. **Nginx** will automatically pick up every changes to this configuration file because it is _bind-mounted_ into its container.

 ### You are good to go